 Trying to balance mum responsibilities and put dinner on the table for the family every day is hard enough as it is.

 The last thing you want to worry about is how your fussy eaters are going to get all the essential vitamins and minerals that their growing bodies need.

-New research from Perfect Italiano found that 91 percent of Aussie parents would rather have empty plates at the end of meal times over Instagram-worthy dishes.
+Research from Perfect Italiano found that 91 percent of Aussie parents would rather have empty plates at the end of meal times over Instagram-worthy dishes.

-Take inspiration from a well-known kid-friendly favourite like nuggets and try and replace the chicken with mixed vegetables.
-Mashed sweet potato and apple or tuna and corn are two of my family's favourites.
+Take inspiration from a well-known kid-friendly favourites like nuggets and try and replace the chicken with mixed vegetables.
+Mashed sweet potato and apple or tuna and corn are two of my family’s favourites.
 The mixes can be shaped into nugget-like patties, which can be reheated or eaten cold, and are time-savers when you make them in bulk.

 Add your kid’s favourite veggies in with their favourite afternoon snacks.
 For example, rather than having ham and cheese pastry rolls, why not try a ham, cheese AND zucchini pastry roll or pack your pork spring rolls with seasonal veggies.

 Adding vegetables to a dish they already love is a simple way to get started.